 All true maple trees and shrubs belong to the Aceraceae, or maple family.
 True oak trees belong to the Quercus genus.
 Thus, while oaks constitute a single genus, maples constitute a family of plants.
 The Aceraceae family belongs to the Rosidae subclass and Sapindales order.
 Acer is the primary genus of the maple family.
 The Quercus genus belongs to the Fagales, or beech, order of plants, and the Fagaceae family.
 All species of maple and oak belong to the plant kingdom, vascular plant subkingdom, angiosperm phylum and dicot class.

-Maple species are noted for their ornamental foliage.
+Maple species are noted for their foliage, making them a good choice for ornamental landscape trees.
 Species such as Japanese maple exhibit fiery red leaves during the fall.
-Cultivars and hybrid varieties such as Bloodgood Japanese maple bear similarly ostentatious foliage in variations of red and purple.
+Cultivars and hybrid varieties such as 'Bloodgood' Japanese maple bear similarly ostentatious foliage in variations of red and purple.
 Oak trees attract small animals such as squirrels, opossums and birds, which feed on the tree and live in its spacious canopy.